BartZarzecki93/movie-api/README.md

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own or {
+Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own or you can use:

 MONGO_URI = mongodb+srv://bart123:bart123@cluster0.hcu1x.mongodb.net/movies-api?retryWrites=true&w=majority

 PORT = 3000